jellyfin/jellyfin.org/docs/general/networking/apache.md

     CustomLog /var/log/apache2/DOMAIN_NAME-access.log combined
 </VirtualHost>

-# If you are not using a SSL certificate, replace the 'redirect'
+# If you are not using an SSL certificate, replace the 'redirect'
 # line above with all lines below starting with 'Proxy'
 <IfModule mod_ssl.c>
 <VirtualHost *:443>